 Are you looking for the list of government agencies that are prohibited by the Broader Public Sector Accountability Act, 2010 from hiring external lobbyists using public funds?
 These agencies are public bodies as described in Ontario Regulation 146/10 made under the Public Service of Ontario Act, 2006 .
 Click here.

 The Certificate in Adjudication for Administrative Agencies, Boards and Tribunals, a joint program of the Society of Ontario Adjudicators and Regulators (SOAR)and Osgoode Professional Development, will give you a solid grounding in the goals and principles of the administrative justice system, while learning and improving practical adjudication skills.
-This unique program, being held May 5-9, 2014 in Toronto builds on the successes of SOAR's Adjudicator Training Course, which has prepared hundreds of professionals to provide adjudicative services.
-For more information or to register, please click here.
+This unique program builds on the successes of SOAR's Adjudicator Training Course, which has prepared hundreds of professionals to provide adjudicative services.
+For more information or to register, please visit the Osgoode Hall Law School website.